eddiedunn/gh-pr-manager/README.md

 1. Launch the app and connect your GitHub account with `gh auth login`.
 2. Select a GitHub organization or your personal account to browse repositories.
 3. Search and select a single repository from the list.
+The app clones the repo to a temporary cache directory (or updates the existing clone).
 4. The TUI displays the branches for the selected repository.
 5. Use **Delete Branch** to remove the selected branch.
 6. Use **PR/Merge/Delete** to create a pull request, merge it via the GitHub CLI, and delete the branch in one step.